Fri Sep 8, 2023

 Syntax Errors

-Misspelled Keywords: A single misspelled keyword can render a code snippet useless and lead to confusion.
+• Misspelled Keywords: A single typo can render a code snippet useless.

 Incomplete Documentation

-Undocumented Error Codes: Without a list of possible error codes and their meanings, developers are left in the dark when something goes wrong.
+• Undocumented Error Codes: Developers left in the dark when things go wrong.

 Outdated Examples